interfax/interfax-nodejs/README.md

 [Create](#create-document) | [Upload chunk](#upload-chunk) | [Get list](#get-document-list) | [Status](#get-document-status) | [Cancel](#cancel-document)

-Document allow for uploading of large files up to 20MB in 200kb chunks.
-For example to upload a 500
+Documents allow for uploading of large files up to 20MB in 200kb chunks.
+In general you do no need to use this API yourself as the [`outbound.deliver`](#send-fax) method will automatically detect large files and upload them in chunks as documents.

+If you do wish to do this yourself the following example shows how you could upload a file in 500 byte chunks:

 ```js
 import fs from 'fs';